lshort/editable-emacs-keymaps-pdf/README.md

    hippie-expand

 Together, these indicate that C-f is bound to move-end-of-line, C-x C-f is bound to zap to char, C-c C-f is bound to point-to-register, there is no binding for C-h C-f, and M-f is bound to hippie-expand.

+** License **

+"Editable Emacs Keymap PDF" by Lee Short is licensed under a Creative Commons Attribution 4.0 International License.
+See http://creativecommons.org/licenses/by/4.0/ for details.